aryan1911/loggers/README.md

 - ####To get download file for free at midnight:####

- 1. Put urls of download pages into 'download_list.txt'
+ 1. Put urls of download pages into 'download_list.txt'.

  2. Then just double tap 'run_downloader.bat' or 'run_downloader.py' before 00:00